BenjaminRathke/bikesharing/README.md

 # NY CitiBike with Tableau

 ## Overview of The Analysis
+By utilizing data from a New York City bike sharing program, a data analyst may be able to help investors make data-driven decisions regarding whether or not her startup bikesharing program in Des Moines, Iowa could be successful and deserving of investment.

 ## Results